PluginDx/docs/configuration.md

 <div class="plugindx" data-label="Support" data-key="YOUR INTEGRATION KEY" data-platform="YOUR PLATFORM" data-report="REPORT AJAX URL"></div>
 ```

-For more advanced customization such as [translations](#translation-attributes) and custom targets, you may prefer using a JavaScript object:
+For more advanced customization such as [translations](#translation-attributes) and custom targets, you can use a JavaScript object:

 ```html
 <script>